hackclub/hackclub/workshops/weather_app/README.md

 - Try to make another card on the right of this where you could display the map of the city entered.
 (You will get to know about some new APIs of Maps)

-- There are many other details which we receive from the API(humidity,pressure etc) that we do not display.
+- There are many other details which we receive from the API(humidity, pressure etc) that we do not display.
 See what other details we receive and try to display them as well.

 - Add a `right-arrow` [font-awesome icon](https://fontawesome.com/v4.7.0/icons/) which when clicked shows the details instead of pressing `Enter`.
 (Some basic JS practice)

-### Some examples of improvised version
+### Some examples of the improvised version

 1. [Project](https://Weather1.gautamjajoo.repl.co/) including other details from the API like Humidity, Pressure etc.

 2. [Project](https://weather2.gautamjajoo.repl.co/) with some icons based on the weather type of the place.

 Last but not the least, be as creative and dynamic as possible.
-This is only the start and I am sure after this workshop you would definitely create some big and cool projects.
+This is only the start and I am sure after this workshop you would create some big and cool projects.

 ![yayy](https://cloud-m158dsxpf.vercel.app/0yay.gif)